Grails® State of the Union

 - Better support for Kafka, such as improvements in the CLI for creating Kafka listeners through the plugin

-- Ability to use GSP in Micronaut and Spring Boot applications by making GSP more modular and independent to Grails
+- Ability to use GSP in Micronaut and Spring Boot applications by making GSP more modular and independent to the Grails framework

 - More Micronaut features, including reduced memory footprints and other benefits